MTPruett-DevOps/pages/src/posts/setups/Azure_Terraform_Agent.md

 - **systemd** for automated and reliable startup
 - **Docker** to run the agent container

-This lets you spin up a VM and get a running agent with minimal manual steps, while keeping secrets out of source code.
+This lets you get a running agent with minimal manual steps, while keeping secrets out of plain text.

 ---